Utah RHTP Funding Opportunities

 CMS Disclaimer: This Rural Health Transformation Program is supported by the Centers for Medicare & Medicaid Services (CMS) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $195,743,566.29 with 100 percent funded by CMS/HHS.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by CMS/HHS, or the U.S. Government.

-| Status | Date | Description | Agency | Eligibility | Year 1 award | Total anticipated award |
+| Status | Date | Description | Agency | Eligibility | Year 1 Award | Total Anticipated Award |

 |---|---|---|---|---|---|---|

-| Forecasted | Estimated Open Date: April 6, 2026 Posted Date: March 9, 2026 | PATH 1.5, 1.G: Behavioral Health—Primary Care Integration Project overview: Funds will implement an integrated behavioral health and primary care model in rural sites using a stepped-care approach.
+| Forecasted | Estimated Open Date: May 4, 2026 Posted Date: March 9, 2026 | PATH 1.5, 1.G: Behavioral Health—Primary Care Integration Project overview: Funds will implement an integrated behavioral health and primary care model in rural sites using a stepped-care approach.
 Activities include providing intensive technical assistance to guide clinics in adopting screening, referral processes, and the principles of integrated care.
 Sites will be supported to implement projects focusing on measurement-based treatment, patient-centered teams, and population health management and as appropriate along the Comprehensive Health Integration (CHI)/Collaborative Care Model (CoCM) continuum.
 This work ensures the lowest necessary intervention is provided first, with care "stepped up" as outcomes are tracked, specifically targeting mild to moderate conditions and supporting dual-eligible beneficiaries.
 Estimated project start date: June 1, 2026 | Utah Department of Health and Human Services | Eligible applicants: A community healthcare provider or a local service agency may serve as the lead applicant.
 Applicants must demonstrate a collaboration with a minimum of three local service agencies, each serving unique primary populations.
 At least one participating provider must be a recognized safety net provider serving public assistance beneficiaries. | Up to $2,000,000.00 Anticipated awards: 3–6 | Up to $15,000,000.00 over 5 years* *Contingent upon the availability of appropriated funds. |

 | Forecasted | Estimated Open Date: May 1–30, 2026 Posted Date: March 12, 2026 | RISE 2.2, 2.C: Rural Clinical Preceptor Stipend Program Project overview: This program recognizes current uncompensated preceptors and incentivizes new providers to train MD, DO, APRN, and PA students in rural Utah.
 To qualify for the stipend, preceptors must complete a minimum of 160 hours within the eligible time period, including direct instruction, training, and supervision, which may be aggregated across multiple students.
 Applications will be accepted up to twice annually.
-Estimated project start date: June 1, 2026 If you are a rural preceptor interested in participating in this program, please complete this brief questionnaire by April 3, 2026: https://forms.gle/KoBdpoJ9EQnmS7sdA.
-This information will help accurately estimate the number of stipends in Year 1. | Utah Department of Health and Human Services | Eligible applicants: Medical doctors (MD), Osteopathic doctors (DO), Advance practice registered nurses (APRN), or Physician assistants (PA) who are currently licensed in Utah and practice in a rural county.
+Estimated project start date: June 1, 2026 | Utah Department of Health and Human Services | Eligible applicants: Medical doctors (MD), Osteopathic doctors (DO), Advance practice registered nurses (APRN), or Physician assistants (PA) who are currently licensed in Utah and practice in a rural county.
 Applicants must be active preceptors or eligible to become preceptors for students in these professions. | Up to $200,000.00 MDs & DOs: Up to $10,000 annually APRNs & PAs: Up to $7,500 annually Anticipated stipends: 20–50 | Up to $1,000,000.00 over 5 years* *Contingent upon the availability of appropriated funds. |